 On irregular schedules, recovery quality is inconsistent, sometimes you sleep well, sometimes you don't, sometimes you're transitioning between day and night shifts and neither sleep window is adequate.
 A fixed-intensity program doesn't account for this variability.

 Build auto-regulation into every session.
-Before starting, rate your recovery quality on a simple three-level scale: good, compromised, poor.
-Good recovery , train at the planned intensity.
-Compromised , reduce intensity by ten to fifteen percent, maintain volume.
-Poor, reduce both volume and intensity, focus on movement quality over load.
-The session still happens, but the parameters adjust to what the body can actually handle rather than what the plan prescribed.
+Before starting, rate your recovery quality on a simple three-level scale, good, compromised, poor, based on sleep quality, residual fatigue, and perceived readiness in the warm-up.
+Good recovery: train at the planned intensity.
+Compromised: reduce intensity by ten to fifteen percent and maintain volume.
+Poor: reduce both volume and intensity, and prioritize movement quality over load.
+The session still happens, but the parameters adjust to what the body can actually deliver rather than what the plan prescribed two weeks ago.
+This is the same logic that drives RPE-based programming and velocity-based training, it just runs on simpler inputs.

 This isn't softness.
 It's accurate training.
 A session done at appropriate intensity for your actual recovery state produces better adaptation than a session forced at planned intensity when the system isn't ready for it.